- Game lodge stay and game drive

 Join a full-day tour of the Cape of Good Hope Nature Reserve, including Cape Point, the most south westerly corner of the African continent.
 While only a narrow finger of land, it's an area of beautiful bays, beaches, hills and valleys and fynbos.
 Within the Nature Reserve you may catch sight of zebra, antelope and baboons.
 You'll stop en route at Boulders Beach where you'll see the colony of African penguins which has grown from a nesting pair in 1983 to around 2,500 birds!

 You'll also visit historic Simons Town named after Simon Van der Stel who developed the Stellenbosch winelands in the 17th century.
 Built around a natural harbour in beautiful False Bay on the Cape Peninsula, it's still the home of the South African Navy, and the town is steeped in naval history.
 Visit the naval museum, and don't miss the canine statue of ‘Just Nuisance’, a Great Dane who was officially enlisted as an able seaman in the Royal Navy during World War II and buried with full military honours.
-Dinner is included at a restaurant close to your hotel.
+Dine at a nearby restaurant this evening.
 B, L, D

 Day 15 Cape Town-UK